kempniu/kodivc/README.md

 At startup, _xbmcvc_ will initialize the speech recognition library and, after successfully self-calibrating to properly tell silence and speech apart, it will start listening to your commands - if everything went fine, you should get the _Ready for listening!_ message.
 From the moment you get that message just speak to the microphone (see below for valid commands) - that is all it takes to use the program.

 If you are trying to control an XBMC instance installed on a different machine than the one you're running _xbmcvc_ on (or your XBMC listens on a non-standard port), pass the correct hostname and port number to _xbmcvc_ via the __-H__ and __-P__ command line switches, respectively.
+If you have set a username and a password for JSON-RPC in XBMC, pass them to _xbmcvc_ via the __-u__ and __-p__ command line switches, respectively.

 By default, _xbmcvc_ will try to capture speech from the _default_ ALSA device.
 If that doesn't work for you, you can specify the ALSA device you want to capture speech from using the __-D__ command line switch.